 Using a mobile EEG, scientists have “discovered” that green spaces are calming.We may be getting closer to quantifying the psychological effects of nature.

-Although the green building community likes to promote the, gathering data on those benefits can be difficult—a major barrier to adoption of certain sustainable design practices in an industry driven by dollars and cents.
-But new technology and methodology—use of a mobile electroencephalogram (EEG) to study emotional responses to the built environment—could improve our ability to gather much-needed data, according to wellness reporter Gretchen Reynolds.
+Although the green building community likes to promote the health and productivity benefits of exposure to natural daylight, views of nature, and even pastoral landscape paintings, gathering data on those benefits can be difficult—a major barrier to adoption of certain sustainable design practices in an industry driven by dollars and cents.
+But new technology and methodology—use of a mobile electroencephalogram (EEG) to study emotional responses to the built environment—could improve our ability to gather much-needed data, according to New York Times wellness reporter Gretchen Reynolds.

 Lead researcher Jenny Roe, Ph.D., told the New York Times that taking a break from work to walk in a green space “is likely to have a restorative effect and help with attention fatigue and stress recovery.”

 Melton, P. (2013, April 26).
 Tired Brain?
 Head for the Trees.
 Retrieved from https://www.buildinggreen.com/newsbrief/tired-brain-head-trees

 Add new comment